 Other Reasons Corgis Are Smart

-It’s just that obedience/working IQ is the most objective to measure.
+It’s just that obedience & working IQ is the most objective to measure.
 So, unfortunately, we have to rely on just that for the time being.
+However, we cannot ignore the other aspects of dog intelligence.

 The two other dimensions of IQ are adaptive and instinctive intelligence.
-Both of which, are just as, if not more, important as obedience/working IQ.
+Both of which, are just as, if not more important than obedience and working intelligence.
+But unlike many other dog breeds, Corgis excel at all three dimensions.

 World Class Herding Dogs

-Instinctive intelligence refers to the the ability or skill that the dog was bred for.
-Some dogs were bred to be guardians, others companions or retrievers.
+Instinctive intelligence refers to the the special ability or skill that the dog was bred for.
+In the past, dogs were purpose-bred for specific tasks and jobs.
+For instance, some breeds were developed to be guardians, others companions or even retrievers.

-Corgis were bred to be excellent herding dogs.
-The fact that these dogs are able to round up livestock with little to no further training involves a special type of intelligence.
+Corgis were bred to be excellent herding dogs – seriously, they’re some of the best.
+But the fact that these dogs are able to round up livestock with little to no human training involves a special type of intelligence.
 That is, instinctive intelligence.

 These dogs have all the qualities that make a world-class herding dog.
-For example, they have a “pushy” personality, which makes them ideal for cattle herding.
+For example, they have a “pushy” personality, which makes them ideal for pushing cattle on the field.
+This herding instinct is something that you can still see with all Corgis.

 Corgi’s Adaptive Intelligence

 On the other hand, adaptive intelligence refers to the ability of the dog to learn for itself.
-How good is your dog at learning from past experiences and mistakes?
+How good is your dog at learning from past experiences or previous mistakes?
+All these are questions when examining a dog’s adaptive intelligence.

-According to Stanley Coren, adaptive intelligence can vary quite a bit among individual dogs.
-Still, many owners tell us anecdotes that clearly show signs of high adaptive intelligence in Corgis.
+And unlike instincts, adaptive intelligence can greatly vary among individual dogs from the same breed.
+But fortunately, many owners tell us anecdotes that clearly show signs of high adaptive intelligence in Corgis.

 My corgi works smart, not hard.
-If there’s an easy way of doing something, he’ll figure it out.
-He’s learned the neighborhood and will lead me to a shorter route on walks when he’s feeling tired.– Terry M.
+He’ll figure out the easy way for everything.
+He’s knows the neighborhood and will lead me to a shorter route on walks when tired.
+Brilliant dog.– Terry Parks (Corgi Owner)

 Another Corgi owner explains to us why her Corgi is so intelligent:

 Tofu, our 2 yo corgi, is so good at understanding our intentions.
 If I put on socks, I’m leaving the house.
-If I put on sunscreen, we’re going for a walk.
-Stuff like this makes me think he’s so much smarter than he looks….– Arthur K.
+If I put on sunscreen, we’re going for a walk.– Arthur Klein (Corgi Owner)

-These are just two examples of high adaptive intelligence in Corgis.
+Of course, these are just two examples of high adaptive intelligence in Corgis.
+The sample size is small.
 However, if you ask any Corgi owner, you’re sure to hear plenty of stories just like these.
+Plus, Corgi forums are filled with them!

 Owning a Smart Corgi

-The key to dealing with this is to be consistent in obedience training.
+The key to dealing with this is to be consistent and firm in obedience training.
 You’ll need a lot of patience, but it’s absolutely necessary.
-Without proper training, they’ll take advantage of you when they can.
+Without it, they’ll “take advantage” of you whenever they can.

 A Corgi owner named Jennifer gives her stubborn Corgi story: